-The Occupational Safety and Health Ph.D. degree is to educate and train, to the highest
+The occupational safety and health PhD program is designed to educate and train,

-level of competency in teaching and research, men and women as occupational safety
+to the highest level of competency in teaching and research, men and women as occupational

-and health professionals for industry, government and academia.
-The program helps
+safety and health professionals for industry, government and academia.
+The program

 of scientific principles to anticipate, recognize, evaluate, control and manage